 There are millions of short videos available through the Internet and included with software programs.
-These are videos that are often no longer than 10 minutes and are often home made videos or videos that accompany the software program they were included on.
+These are videos that are often no longer than 10 minutes and are often home made videos or videos that accompany the software program.

 Today, there are numerous software programs available to help you create and edit movies.
 Users with the proper hardware and connections can also connect external sources to their computer to copy movies.
 For example, a user could connect his or her camcorder to the computer and copy their personal movies from it.

-With a TV tuner card in the computer, you can watch TV on your computer.
-This enables people who enjoy both TV and computer to enjoy them at the same time.
+With a TV tuner card in the computer, you can watch TV shows on your computer, while also using the computer for other tasks.

-Keep personal information and contacts stored electronically and share it with other devices
+Store personal information and contacts electronically and share it with other devices

 Use your computer to control appliances and lights in your house